 This method seems to be an efficient way to train the chicken.
 All you need to do is teach the whole course as is.

 However, this may not be suitable if you plan to make more obstacle courses with various tricks.
-Since you have to train the cock again from the beginning of the course to the end.
+Since you have to train the chicken again from the beginning of the course to the end.

 The method you will use won’t be a problem; just ensure you will give them treats as rewards.